jeannamatthews-classes/group-project-cardiovascular-disease-predictor/docs/timelog/noleted.md

 This database was selected because it covers a wide array of risk factors and discusses multiple cardiovascular diseases.
 This makes it ideal for the Plan A+ version of our project, which can report the patient's risk for specific cardiovascular diseases.

 Meetings:
-I have meet with Mariama to discuss the project every Tuesday and Saturday at 6:00PM to 6:30PM or 7:00PM.
+I have met with Mariama to discuss the project every Tuesday and Saturday at 6:00PM to 6:30PM or 7:00PM.
 During these meetings, I presented my database research findings.
 In later meetings, Mariama has outlined the plan to analyze the data and has walked me through the code she has written in Jupyter.

 ------------------------------------------------------------------------------------------------------------

 Week of 3/24/25: